 The mischief is that while a person is immersed in his way of being-in-the-world, he is hardly even aware of his body.
 Even though a person can touch his body, see his body in the mirror or see at-least parts of his body directly, it is not essential to his being-in-the-world.
 When a person is in the mode of being-in-the-world, his body is an instrument that doesn’t command much attention until it has a breakdown.
 Infact, any tool that a person uses becomes a part of his unified set of instruments until the tool breaks down.
 For example: when a person is writing using a pen, he doesn’t experience his hand holding the pen and guiding the writing.
 He is simply writing using the pen – as if the pen was an extension of his hand.
 When the pen breaks down, he experiences a distinction between his hand and the pen.

 Similarly, a person doesn’t experience his hand, leg, shoulder, head, face as distinct parts of his body.
 He doesn’t experience his body at all while he is in the mode of being-in-the-world.
 However, when there is a breakdown in his body – it commands immediate attention.
 Breakdown in one’s body can dramatically halt or at the very least impose a significant constraint on a person’s being-in-the-world.
-If a specific breakdown persists for a long enough time, the person will learn to be responsible for it it as his facticity and to transcend it by choosing projects that allow for his body’s condition.
+If a specific breakdown persists for a long enough time, the person will learn to be responsible for it as his facticity and to transcend it by choosing projects that accommodates his body’s condition.
 For instance, a sprint runner isn’t aware of his legs in motion while he is running.
 Infact while he is running, his being-in-the-world is all about the running.
 Said in other words, he is running.
 He is not moving his legs in a particular way to cause his running, he is simply running.
 If he loses his leg in an accident, it could halt his sprint running career or at the very least impose significant constraints.
 He may have to get a artificial leg, get used to including it as a part of his body instrumentation and so on.
 In summary, when we are the mode of being-in-the-world, we are oblivious to our body.

 It does not matter what project we indulge ourselves in, the body plays a massive role, even if we are not aware of our bodies while we are in the mode of being-in-the-world.
 Infact, unless the body is in a healthy working condition – we can never go about our being-in-the-world by being oblivious to our body.
 To truly be a free transcendence of our facticity, we should learn to maintain our bodies in such a state that they allow for such free transcendence.
 If we have a physical disability of some sort, we can learn to transcend that facticity and choose projects where that disability wont be much of a concern.
 Nevertheless, given that the body is the immediate and inescapable facticity, it must provide the necessary condition for consciousness to go about its being-in-the-world, lest it drastically limits the range of choices that consciousness can pick from to transcend.